AchilleSalaun/starter-academic/content/home/experience.md

 I worked on very interesting and various domains related to log analysis in networks.
 Especially, I benefited from the great supervision of François Desbouvries, Anne Bouillard, Marc-Olivier Buob, and Yohan Petetin.

+Apart the theoretical work, my thesis shows a strong applied component.
+Indeed, Anne, Marc-Olivier and I developed our algorithms into a Python 3 module.
+Our code has been at the core of a collaboration with Nokia's business units.

+Please follow this [link](https://achillesalaun.netlify.app/publication/2021_thesis/) for more details about my thesis.
 """

 [[experience]]